NCERT Book Solutions Class 7 History Our Pasts – II Chapter 4 – Free PDF Download

-Mughals expanded their kingdom from Agra and Delhi starting from the latter half of the 16th century and finally, in the 17th century, they were controlling nearly the entire subcontinent.
-They imposed structures of administration and ideas of governance, which are still practiced beyond their rule.
-In fact, the Mughals had left behind a political legacy, which the rulers of the subcontinent who succeeded them could not ignore.
+Mughals expanded their kingdom from Agra and Delhi, starting from the latter half of the 16th century, and finally, in the 17th century, they were controlling nearly the entire Indian subcontinent.
+They imposed structures of administration and ideas of governance, which are still practised beyond their rule.
+In fact, the Mughals had left behind a political legacy that the rulers of the subcontinent who succeeded them could not ignore.
 Chapter 4 of the CBSE Class 7 History deals with concepts related to the Mughal Empire.
 NCERT Solutions for Class 7 History Chapter 4 “The Mughal Empire” explores the solutions to the exercises given in the textbook “Our Pasts-II”.
 These NCERT Solutions of the exercises provided at the end of the chapter will be a useful resource for school exams.

 Students can download the NCERT Solutions for Class 7 History PDF below.